-- Fill out a recruit form (links below) and contact the team's head coach
+Prospective student-athletes are encouraged to fill out a recruit questionnaire (below) and contact the respective team's head coach.

 Each Blues varsity team has at least one Academic Advisor to help student-athletes with all academic matters, from course planning to exam prep.
 Contact info for the Advisors can be found on the Staff Directory.

 The University provides specific learning services, including a Writing Centre, Math Learning Centre, Language Resource Centre, and Accessibility Services.
 CapU also hosts several Student Success Workshops throughout the year, and offers a Student Success Course (USS 100).

 Located at 2420 Dollarton Highway, CapU Residence houses approximately 250 students in a mix of shared and single accommodations.
 The residence provides an environment that is safe, clean and comfortable.
 It is a supportive student community environment to enhance the student experience at CapU.
 Students living in residence will have the opportunity to create life-long friendships, connect with the residence community and grow as individuals.

 Student-athletes can receive one-on-one career advising, and attend events and workshops on campus to meet with employers.
 Areas of help include the job search process, figuring out a career path, and creating a smooth transition from school to the workforce.

 The Career Development Centre website also has links to a Jobs Board with postings for jobs of all varieties, including part-time, summer jobs, and positions in specific fields.